mendhak/gradle-crowdin-plugin/README.md

     task getallTranslations(group:"crowdin", dependsOn:"crowdin2")  {    }

-As an alternative you can go to the file settings on crowdin and set the resulting file name to something similar to "/app/src/main/res/values-%android_code%/strings.xml".
+As an alternative you can go to the file settings on crowdin and set the resulting file name to something similar to `/app/src/main/res/values-%android_code%/strings.xml`.
 Crowdin will then automatically generate the appropriate file structure inside the downloaded zip file.
-In the example file name you would have to also adjust the destination to "$projectDir".
+In the example file name you would have to also adjust the destination to `"$projectDir"`.

 ## Upload task